Reham Khan

 She launched the Pakistan Republic Party in July 2025, aiming to end dynastic politics in Pakistan.

-Early life
+Early life and education

 Reham was born to Nayyar Ramzan, a Pakistani physician.
 She is part of the Lughmani Sarkheli clan, a sub-clan of the Swati ethnic group.
 She is fluent in four languages: English, Urdu, Pashto and her ancestral Hindko.

 Her family hails from the town of Baffa, lying 15 km west of Mansehra in Khyber Pakhtunkhwa province.
 Her parents moved to Libya in the late 1960s, where Reham was born in Ajdabiya in 1973.
 She has one sister and one brother.

-Khan is the niece of Abdul Hakeem Khan, a former governor of the Khyber-Pakhtunkhwa province and former Chief Justice of Peshawar High Court.
+Khan is the niece of Abdul Hakeem Khan, a former governor of the Khyber-Pakhtunkhwa province and former chief justice of Peshawar High Court.
+One of her grandfathers, Dr. Sher Bahadur Khan Panni authored Tarīkh-i-Hazārā in 1969.

-Reham has a Bachelor Degree in Education from Jinnah College for Women, Peshawar.
+Reham has a bachelor's degree in education from Jinnah College for Women, Peshawar.